papanumba/dryfart/README.md

 ### DFartEd

 You'll need python3 and PyQt5.
-It is important that InFarter and FlatVM are built, on release mode, so that DFartEd can find their path.
+It is important that InFarter and FlatVM are built on release mode, so the `dfarted.py` can find their path.

+Just `cd dfarted` and run `dfarted.py` either by `chmod`ing it or with `python` or `python3`.

 ## Usage

-Suppose you have `example.df`:
+Suppose you have a DryFart source `example.df`:
 - To run it on the interpreter, run `./infarter example.df`
 - To compile it to bytecode, run `./infarter t example.df`.
 Then a file `example.dfc` will be created in the same folder as `example.df`.
 To compile it with optimizations, change `t` into `to`.
 - To run the bytecode, run `./flatvm example.dfc`.
 - To disassemble the bytecode, run `./flatvm d example.dfc`.

+With `infarter` being the binary, located in the current folder.

 ## License

 This project is licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+All images/icons under [CC0](https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1).